schuhmc/gromosWoof/readme.md

 ### Prerequisites

-Your gromos jobs need to be in the following directory structure (names of the directories are not important, but numbers of the runs are):
+Your gromos jobs need to be in the following directory structure (the names of the directories are not important, but the numbers of the runs are):

 ```
 basedir